Update 22 August 2023

 If we receive confirmation that a species is infected at a specific location, we do not carry further testing for several weeks of that species at the same location.
 This is because the risk level is unlikely to change for birds in this area.

-Find data on the surveillance of
+Find data on the surveillance in the following reports.

-avian influenza in wild birds.
+Avian influenza in wild birds 2022

 Wild birds can carry a range of diseases and injuries.
 If you find dead wild birds on your property follow the